dannewoo/generative-type/README.md

 Processing examples and slides for generative type workshop at SDSU.

 For more information on using Processing for design projects check out my [creative coding class](http://creativecode.dannewoo.com/) syllabus.
+Contact danne.woo@gmail.com if you have any questions.

 Helpful Links:
 *	[Processing](https://processing.org/)